Azure Data Lake Storage (ADLS)

 or *.[ext]

-to represent leaf level.
-If *.[ext]
+to represent the leaf level.
+(Note: here *

 Storage account name